mgblackwater/stevekinney.net/content/courses/testing/accident-counter-with-user-event.md

 ---
-title: Install `userEvent`
+title: Install userEvent
-description: Refactor your tests to use `userEvent` instead of `fireEvent`.
+description: Refactor your tests to use userEvent instead of fireEvent.
-modified: 2024-09-28T11:31:16-06:00
+modified: 2024-09-28T18:32:11.006Z
 ---

 ## Install `userEvent`